-29. Time limits for meetings
+32. Time limits for meetings

-- 1) A meeting must not continue after three hours from the time it commences unless a majority of Councillors present vote in favour of its extension. - 2) In the absence of such an extension, the meeting must stand adjourned to a date, time and place to be then and there announced by the Chairperson. - 3) The Chief Executive Officer must give notice to each Councillor of the date, time and place to which the meeting stands adjourned and of the business remaining to be considered.
+- 1) A meeting must not continue after three hours from the time it commences unless a majority of Councillors present vote in favour of its extension. - 2) In the absence of such an extension, the meeting must stand adjourned to a date, time and place to be then and there announced by the Chairperson. - 3) The Chief Executive Officer must give notice to each Councillor of the date, time and place to which the meeting stands adjourned and of the business remaining to be considered for an additional period of 30 minutes.
+Further additional 30 minute extensions are also available by way of further resolution of Council.

-30. Meetings of Delegated Committees and Community Asset Committees
+33. Meetings of Delegated Committees and Community Asset Committees